homectl/GPipe-Core/README.md

 I'm actually entertaining the idea of rewriting GPipe 2 in [a literal way](https://wiki.haskell.org/Literate_programming), remembering how hard it was for me to make sense of the original code base.

+Note: you need a modified GPipe-GLFW library configured to use an OpenGL Core Profile 4.0 (or higher).